-Tricyclic antidepressants can result in some serious side effects like Serotonin Syndrome, pregnancy risks, and the possibility of increased bleeding.
+Tricyclic antidepressants can result in some serious side effects, pregnancy risks, and the possibility of increased bleeding.
 If you experience any of these side effects, contact emergency medical services and alert your care provider.

 What is Serotonin Syndrome?

-Serotonin Syndrome is a serious drug reaction that results in too much serotonin in the system.
+Serotonin Syndrome is a serious drug reaction that produces too much serotonin in the system.
 This reaction usually occurs when you’re taking multiple medications with serotonin or begin taking a new one that impacts serotonin levels.
-Signs and symptoms of Serotonin Syndrome include:
+Signs and symptoms include: